OpenBioLink/ITO/notebooks/clinical_benchmarks/README.md

 validity for clinical practice.
 The following process served to evaluate the datasets tasks from a medical perspective:

 The benchmark datasets and associated tasks were evaluated in a two-step process.
-First, the clinical relevance of the tasks was rated by two MDs (KB&JK) based on a scale ranging from the lowest “1-not relevant” to the highest
+First, the clinical relevance of the tasks was rated by two MDs (KB&JK) based on a scale ranging from “1-not relevant” to “5-highly relevant”.
-“5-highly relevant” ranking.
 Second, given the task and the associated dataset, representativeness for clinical work was rated based on a scale ranging from “1-not representative” to “5-highly representative”.

  Given the two scoring schemes, the datasets were ranked by